 - Hog your equipment.
 Choose equipment that allows you to stay in one place for the entire session.
 That means machines are not a good option, especially if they are spread around the gym and require walking time or waiting time.
-Choose equipment you can move into a corner, for example.
-Dumbbells, kettlebells, Swiss balls, barbells, steps, medicine balls, that kind of thing.
+Choose the equipment you can move into a corner, for example.
+Dumbbells, kettle bells, Swiss balls, barbells, steps, medicine balls, that kind of thing.

 - Go big to small.
 Start with bigger body parts and move to smaller ones.
-That way you’re more likely to get a good number of reps on each exercise.
-For example, if you did bicep curls and then followed it with pull ups, your biceps would be too knackered for you to get decent reps on pull ups.
-Instead, do the pull ups, put something else in between and then do the curls.
+That way, you’re more likely to get a good number of reps on each exercise.
+For example, if you did bicep curls and then followed it with pull-ups, your biceps would be too knackered for you to get decent reps on pull-ups.
+Instead, do the pull-ups, but something else in between, and then do the curls.